qmk/qmk_firmware/docs/feature_rgb_matrix.md

 ?> `RGB_*` keycodes cannot be used with functions like `tap_code16(RGB_HUD)` as they're not USB HID keycodes.
 If you wish to replicate similar behaviour in custom code within your firmware (e.g. inside `encoder_update_user()` or `process_record_user()`), the equivalent [RGB functions](#functions) should be used instead.

-!> By default, if you have both the [RGB Light](feature_rgblight.md) and the RGB Matrix feature enabled, these keycodes will work for both features, at the same time.
-You can disable the keycode functionality by defining the `*_DISABLE_KEYCODES` option for the specific feature.

 ## RGB Matrix Effects :id=rgb-matrix-effects

 All effects have been configured to support current configuration values (Hue, Saturation, Value, & Speed) unless otherwise noted below.
 These are the effects that are currently available: